The-Goonies/goonies/_CONTRIBUTING.md

 ### Make a pull request

+BEFORE MAKING A PULL REQUEST: Team workflow is to ensure no existing pull request is waiting your approval.
+If so, work to approve that request first, then rebase again, and then submit yours.

 Make a clear pull request from your fork and branch to the upstream master branch, detailing exactly what changes you made and what feature this should add.
 The clearer your pull request is the faster you can get